Genymobile/bitrise-step-genymotion-cloud-saas-stop/README.md

 ## Prerequisite

-To use this step, you must have started a Android instance on Genymotion Cloud SaaS with [Start Genymotion Cloud SaaS android devices](https://github.com/genymobile/bitrise-step-genymotion-cloud-saas-start.git) step.
+To use this step, you must have started an Android instance on Genymotion Cloud SaaS following [Start Genymotion Cloud SaaS android devices](https://github.com/genymobile/bitrise-step-genymotion-cloud-saas-start.git) step.

 ## How to setup Bitrise.yml

-This step take one input :
+This step takes one input:
-  * `instance_uuid`: instance UUID is the identifier of the Android instance.
+  * `instance_uuid`: instance UUID is the Android instance identifier.

 Example:
 `GMCLOUD_SAAS_INSTANCE_UUID` is automatically set as an output of [Start Genymotion Cloud SaaS android devices](https://github.com/genymobile/bitrise-step-genymotion-cloud-saas-start.git) step.